KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 5. Recommendation: Found `jshint` in file `bower.json`: Replace "jshint" by "eslint".
 6. Recommendation: Found `jshint` in file `showdown.js`: Replace "jshint" by "eslint".
 7. Recommendation: Found `jshint` in file `showdown.js.map`: Replace "jshint" by "eslint".
+8. Deprecated: Found `"lockfileVersion": 1` in file `package-lock.json`: Update to lockfileVersion 3.
+Run `npm update`.
-8. Recommendation: Found `jshint` in file `package.json`: Replace "jshint" by "eslint".
+9. Recommendation: Found `jshint` in file `package.json`: Replace "jshint" by "eslint".
-9. Deprecated: Found `"grunt"` in file `package.json`: Grunt is practically unmaintained.
+10. Deprecated: Found `"grunt"` in file `package.json`: Grunt is practically unmaintained.
 Move on to something better.
-10. Recommendation: Found `jshint` in file `helpers.js`: Replace "jshint" by "eslint".
+11. Recommendation: Found `jshint` in file `helpers.js`: Replace "jshint" by "eslint".
-11. Recommendation: No ESLint configuration was found.
+12. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-MealieMenu by zanix](https://github.com/zanix/MMM-MealieMenu)

 1. Information: There are updates for 16 dependencie(s):
-   - @commitlint/cli                   ^19.3.0  →   ^19.7.1
+   - @commitlint/cli                   ^19.3.0  →   ^19.8.0
-   - @commitlint/config-conventional   ^19.5.0  →   ^19.7.1
+   - @commitlint/config-conventional   ^19.5.0  →   ^19.8.0
-   - @eslint/js                        ^9.20.0  →   ^9.21.0
+   - @eslint/js                        ^9.20.0  →   ^9.22.0
    - @eslint/json                       ^0.9.0  →   ^0.10.0
-   - @eslint/markdown                   ^6.2.1  →    ^6.2.2
+   - @eslint/markdown                   ^6.2.1  →    ^6.3.0
    - @stylistic/eslint-plugin          ^2.12.1  →    ^4.2.0
-   - eslint                            ^9.20.0  →   ^9.21.0
+   - eslint                            ^9.20.0  →   ^9.22.0
-   - eslint-plugin-package-json        ^0.19.0  →   ^0.26.2
+   - eslint-plugin-package-json        ^0.19.0  →   ^0.26.3
    - globals                          ^15.14.0  →   ^16.0.0
    - lint-staged                       ^15.3.0  →   ^15.4.3
    - markdownlint-cli                  ^0.43.0  →   ^0.44.0